 Topics and series.
 This historical marker is listed in this topic list: Native Americans.
 In addition, it is included in the Trail of Tears series list.

 Location.
 35° 34.782′ N, 84° 12.966′ W. Marker is in Vonore, Tennessee, in Monroe County.
 Marker is on Tennessee Route 360.
 The marker is on the grounds of the Sequoyah Birthplace Museum-Trail of Tears National Historic Trail.
 Touch for map.
 Marker is in this post office area: Vonore TN 37885, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The Tennessee Overhill Experience-From Furs to Factories (within shouting distance of this marker); Unicoi Turnpike Trail (within shouting distance of this marker); Fort Loudon (approx. 0.6 miles away); Welcome to Fort Loudoun State Historic Area (approx. 1.2 miles away); a different marker also named Unicoi Turnpike Trail (approx. 1.2 miles away); Fort Loudoun (approx. 1.2 miles away); Cherokee Villages (approx. 1.3 miles away); Sequoyah (approx. 1.3 miles away).
+Overhill Fur & Hide Trade (within shouting distance of this marker); Unicoi Turnpike Trail (within shouting distance of this marker); Fort Loudon (approx. 0.6 miles away); Welcome to Fort Loudoun State Historic Area (approx. 1.2 miles away); a different marker also named Unicoi Turnpike Trail (approx. 1.2 miles away); Fort Loudoun (approx. 1.2 miles away); Cherokee Villages (approx. 1.3 miles away); Sequoyah (approx. 1.3 miles away).
 Touch for a list and map of all markers in Vonore.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 17, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 320 times since then and 27 times this year.
+It was originally submitted on July 17, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 369 times since then and 26 times this year.
 Photos: 1, 2, 3, 4. submitted on July 17, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.